-- 13. CONTRACTOR will be responsible for all contacts with landowners for rights of way or construction items and shall provide the following: - a.
-All Notices of Condemnation, issued pursuant to the authority granted, all titles of real estate and all right of way easements, recorded with the Office of the Register of Deeds or the Clerk of Court for the county or counties in which properties acquired through condemnation are located; - b.
-All drainage permissions, slope permissions, Right of Entry agreements, and releases; - c.
-A right of way agent's worksheet, or similar documentation substantially in the format of SCDOT Form No. 809, for each tract. - 14.
-CONTRACTOR shall provide a right of way certification and SCDOT shall approve and sign that certification prior to CONTRACTOR entering the property.
-Only in exceptional circumstances will a certification be approved based on a right of entry.
-Certification may be on a tract-by-tract basis. - 15.
-If after right of entry Certifications have been submitted there remains outstanding remaining tracts that have not been resolved, CONTRACTOR shall exercise care in its operations when working in proximity to adjacent developed properties, properties not yet acquired, and residences or businesses that are to be relocated.
+- 13. If after right of entry Certifications have been submitted there remains outstanding remaining tracts that have not been resolved, CONTRACTOR shall exercise care in its operations when working in proximity to adjacent developed properties, properties not yet acquired, and residences or businesses that are to be relocated.
 CONTRACTOR shall submit a plan to the SCDOT's right of way project manager for approval to: - a.
 Establish a clear zone adjacent to properties occupied by persons to be displaced in which construction equipment shall not be operated or parked, - b.
 Establish a clear zone for construction for properties occupied by persons to be displaced to prevent undue impacts or hardships, - c.
 Establish a method of protecting equipment from vandalism or unauthorized use, - d.
 Perform all burning in accordance with applicable laws and ordinances, with specific attention to SCDHEC's Bureau of Air Quality Control criteria which require compliance with the South Carolina Air Pollution Control laws, regulations, and standards as they concern the related work included in the Contract. - e.
 Provide reasonable and safe access to residences or businesses that are to be displaced until such time as the property is vacant, and - f.
-Observe the property rights of landowners of adjacent and/or yet to be acquired properties.

-- 16. CONTRACTOR shall use reasonable care in determining whether there is reason to believe that property to be acquired for rights of way may contain concealed or hidden wastes or other materials or hazards requiring remedial action or treatment.
+Observe the property rights of landowners of adjacent and/or yet to be acquired properties. - 16.
+CONTRACTOR shall use reasonable care in determining whether there is reason to believe that property to be acquired for rights of way may contain concealed or hidden wastes or other materials or hazards requiring remedial action or treatment.
 When there is reason to believe that such materials may be present, CONTRACTOR shall take steps consistent with customary industry standards to investigate.
 SCDOT shall be notified of the presence of such materials before an offer is made to acquire the property. - 17.
-During the acquisition process and for a period of three years after final payment is made to CONTRACTOR for any phase of the work, all project documents and records not previously delivered to SCDOT, including but not limited to design and engineering costs, construction costs, costs of acquisition of rights of way, and all documents and records necessary to determine compliance with the laws relating to the acquisition of rights of way and the costs of relocation of utilities, shall be maintained and made available to SCDOT for inspection or audit.
+During the acquisition process and for a period of three years after final payment is made to CONTRACTOR for any phase of the work, all Project documents and records not previously delivered to SCDOT, including but not limited to design and engineering costs, construction costs, costs of acquisition of rights of way, and all documents and records necessary to determine compliance with the laws relating to the acquisition of rights of way and the costs of relocation of utilities, shall be maintained and made available to SCDOT for inspection or audit.

-C. Acquisition of Right-of-Way
+B. Acquisition of Right-of-Way